ACLU challenge of Nevada ballot hand-counting dismissed – KION546

 Mark Kampf, the interim Nye County clerk who is implementing the hand-counting, declined to comment on the lawsuit or its dismissal.
 He said in an email that the county plans to go ahead with its hand count before Election Day.

-On Tuesday before the ruling, a statement from Nye County said the complaint distorted the county and Kampf’s election plans.
-They said they would mount a “vigorous legal defense that clarifies the misleading allegations and disposes of the legal action as swiftly as possible.”
+On Tuesday before the ruling, Nye County spokesman Arnold Knightly said the complaint distorted the county and Kampf’s election plans and that the county would mount a “vigorous legal defense that clarifies the misleading allegations and disposes of the legal action as swiftly as possible.”
+The county did not respond to additional questions.

-Nye County officials originally planned to use hand-counting as its primary method of counting votes, but made it secondary to machine counting, which allows them to avoid new state regulations governing the practice.
+Nye County officials originally planned to use hand-counting as its primary counting method, but made it secondary to machine counting, which allows them to avoid new state regulations governing the practice.

 Kampf has called the Dominion voting machines it will use a “stop-gap” measure while the county decides how to handle tallies for future elections, potentially without machines at all.

-Note: This story has been corrected to say that the ruling happened on Wednesday, not Thursday.